vankop/jsoneditor-react/README.md

 ## Bundling

 Version `3.0.0` and higher provide only es build.
-Also you need some loaders (it terms of webpack) to load json editor icons and css, e.g.:
+Also you need some loaders (in terms of webpack) to load json editor icons and css, e.g.:
 ```javascript
 module.exports = {
   module: {